lorenzopessina/lorenzopessina.github.io/index.md

 My research focuses on the analysis of tax policy, firm behavior, and inequality.

-Thanks for your patience while I build my website.
+My website is under construction, thanks for your patience!

 *Email*: l.pessina@columbia.edu